 Actively promoting the values means challenging opinions or behaviours in school that are contrary to fundamental British values.

-At Whitecote Primary School these elements form part of our aims through ASPIRE (Aim high, Safe & healthy, Pupil voice, Independence, Respect & care and Enthusiasm) and are reinforced regularly through the school curriculum, organisation and routines.
+At Whitecote Primary School these elements form part of our aims through our values and are reinforced regularly through the school curriculum, organisation and routines.

 - Pupils develop an early concept of democracy through the School Council, at which elected members represent their class.

 - Pupil Voice has impacted on school improvements such as the purchase of the Trim Trail and the decisions made for what is required to achieve the ASPIRE award and the purchase of the ASPIRE badges.